UAAP Season 82 basketball tournaments: Season team highs

-Broadcast notes
+Broadcasting

-ABS-CBN Sports is the last broadcaster of the UAAP Season 82 Men's Basketball games to aired on S+A and Liga the network was a 20 years of UAAP games.
-However, their contract with the network's sports division expired and leaved in jeopardy, due to the issue of legislative franchise renewal and the denial of the franchise, which leads to the sports division's dissolution following their retrenchment on August 31, 2020.
-As of October 21, 2020, the league chose Cignal TV/One Sports as a new partner to air the UAAP games next season.
+ABS-CBN Sports is the broadcaster of the UAAP Season 82 Men's Basketball games aired on S+A and Liga.
+However, their contract with the network's sports division expired due to the issue of legislative franchise renewal and the denial of the franchise, which led to the sports division's dissolution following their retrenchment on August 31, 2020.
+As of October 21, 2020, the league chose Cignal TV/One Sports as a new partner to air the UAAP games the following season.

 Women's tournament

 The NU Lady Bulldogs won their 96th straight match when they annexed their sixth straight championship on November 23, 2019.

 The UST Growling Tigresses ended a 13-year finals drought when they defeated the FEU Lady Tamaraws in the second round of the stepladder semifinals on November 16.
 UST has been eliminated in the semifinals for two years in Seasons 80 and 81, and were defeated in the fourth-seed playoff the previous year.
 The Tigresses last qualified for the finals in Season 69, under coach Peque Tan and league MVP Marichu Bacaro, when coach Haydee Ong was still handling Ateneo.

 The UP Lady Maroons ended their 38-game losing streak when they defeated University of the East in the second round of eliminations on October 12, 2019.
 Graduating player Pat Pesquera's three-point attempt from the halfcourt line went in before the buzzer sounded for a 55–52 lead, effectively avoiding an overtime period.